 Mazandarani is claimed to have one of the oldest written traditions among Iranian languages.
 In particular, the original version of the classic work Marzban-name is reported to have been written in Mazandarani, which takes the history of the language as a written language back to at least a millennium ago (for arguments against this see Borjian, 2009).
-Putting aside this disputed claim, however, none of the oldest extant standalone Mazandarani texts seem to date back to earlier than 14th century C.E.
-There are, however, sporadic Mazandarani poems quoted in books from as early as 11th century C.E (see discussion in Borjian, 2009).
+Putting aside this disputed claim, however, none of the oldest extant standalone Mazandarani texts seem to date back to earlier than the 14th century C.E.
+There are, however, sporadic Mazandarani poems quoted in books from as early as the 11th century C.E (see discussion in Borjian, 2009).

 Phonology